otrv4/otrv4/otrv4.md

 Bob might respond to Alice's request or notification of willingness to start a conversation using OTRv3.
 If this is the case and Alice supports the version 3, the protocol falls back to OTRv3 [3].
-(TODO: what happens otherwise?)
+If Alice does not support version 3, then the protocol aborts.

 ## User Profile